HL7/fhir-patient-correction/input/pagecontent/AUC.md

 #### User Story

-David reviews her records received from Westside on their personal health record application and notices that it contains a few discrepancies.
+David reviews his records received from Westside on their personal health record application and notices that it contains a few discrepancies.
 Using his PHR, he enters a correction request containing an unstructured request and some additional structured information to provide context to help pinpoint the error and the fix.

 THe PHR sends the correction request to his provider system and gets an acknowledgement that the request has been received.